Recently a reader of the Haverford-Havertown Patch asked why negative news seems to triumph over positive stories.

 And as a society, it would be irresponsible for us to pretend that nothing bad happens.
 As 17th century Archbishop John Tillotson is attributed as wisely saying, “Ignorance and inconsideration are the two great causes of the ruin of mankind.”

 But a lot of good can come from reporting on the bad.
-For example, 14-year-old Jake Vantrieste who has suffered a brain injury after allegedly being struck by Donohue received a fundraiser from motorcycle gangs and clubs to help pay for his mounting medical costs.
+For example, 14-year-old Jake Vantrieste who has suffered a brain injury after allegedly being struck by Donohue received a to help pay for his mounting medical costs.

 When the Reynolds’ Family home on Manoa Road was nearly destroyed in a fire last year, family, friends and members of the community came together and held a fundraiser for them.